serpent-os/onboarding/README.md

 ### Local moss collection support

-Moss and boulder now support profiles with priorities (higher priority overrides lower priority).
+Moss and Boulder now support profiles that include multiple moss collections with priorities (higher priority overrides lower priority).
 Things are still a bit rough around the edges, but the following instructions should get you going with packaging in a local collection and using the .stones you put there as dependencies for subsequent builds:

     # create /var/cache/boulder/collections/local-x86_64
     sudo mkdir -pv /var/cache/boulder/collections/local-x86_64